 Applying for your Visa

-- You will need to show that you have enough money to support yourself.
+You will need to show that you can support yourself without having to work.

 Your arrival at the United States Port of Entry

 You need to be aware that even if your visa is granted, it does not guarantee your entry into the United States.
-It is ultimately up to the INS [The immigration and Naturalization service] to let you into the United States.
-It is also the job of the INS to determine how long you may remain in the United States.
+It is ultimately up to the CBP [Customs and Border Protection] to let you into the United States.
+It is also the job of the CBP to determine how long you may remain in the United States.

-At the port of entry, an INS official validates Form I-94, Record of Arrival-Departure, which notes the length of stay permitted.
-This will be a small white card issued by the Immigration & Naturalization Service (INS) upon your entry to the U.S. The form I-94 is your permit to stay in the U.S.
+At the port of entry, a CBP official validates Form I-94, Record of Arrival-Departure, which notes the length of stay permitted.
+This will be a small white card issued by U.S. Customs and Border Protection upon your entry to the U.S. The form I-94 is your permit to stay in the U.S.